 Elsewhere on the site we use ‘breastfeeding’, ‘breastmilk’ and ‘mother’: they reflect the founding and unchanged mission of LLLI to provide mother-to-mother support for breastfeeding.
 They also reflect the stated identity and valued role of the majority of people whom we support and provide information to – those who identify as breastfeeding mothers.

-Whatever language you choose to use we hope that much of the information we share is still helpful and relevant.
+Whatever language you use we hope that much of the information we share is still helpful and relevant.